CS-440-Fall-2022/p1/README.md

 Feedback from the previous set of students who attempted this assignment is summarized in the accompanying file, `feedback.md`.

-The project was attempted in teams of 4 and was released when some topics had not yet been done.
-Taking the feedback into account, the recitations have covered WebGL extensively, and have provided a demo of the project.
+The project was attempted in teams of 4 and was released when some topics had not yet been covered.
+Taking the feedback into account, we have done more WebGL assignments beforehand, and the recitations have covered WebGL extensively and provided a demo of the project.
 All the topics have been completely covered before the release of the project.

 # Submission